This 3-ingredient vegan fudge is rich and delicious, with a beautiful texture. It’s also so easy to make and ready in 5 minutes!

 - Add in the vanilla extract and stir in.

 - Pour out into your prepared 8×8 square dish.
 The fudge mixture might be quite thick and won’t spread out to the corners of the dish, this isn’t an issue, just smooth it down on top with the bottom of a spoon so that it is as even as possible.

 - Place into the freezer to set.

-- When it has set, lift out the whole block of fudge by lifting the parchment paper and cut into squares.
+- When it has set, lift out the whole block of fudge by lifting the parchment paper and cut it into squares.

-- Keep refrigerated and enjoy.
+- Keep stored in the fridge OR freezer and enjoy.